Tips for Buying a Home - Vitality Today and the Future

 - Will this area continue to prosper to have the job opportunities necessary to support your mortgage?

-- What other structures, airport traffic, or freeways are planed in the area?
+- What other structures, airport traffic, or freeways are planned in the area?

-- How would this effect your property value like noise pollution or the bright hot pink hotel they will build across the street?
+- How would this affect your property value like noise pollution or the bright hot pink hotel they will build across the street?

 - Will the local park be converted into a housing development in the future, or maintained without graffiti and garbage?

 Do keep in mind it's impossible to predict the future, but by taking the time to ask the right questions, you will have the necessary information available to make the best decision for you and your family given the current market.
 It does pay to leave as little to chance as you can.

 - Garden / Landscaping / Patio — 262

 - Plumbing / Basements — 118

 - Floors / Tile / Hardwood — 115

 - Safety / Security — 112